cloudnativetrainings/trainings/docker/04_interacting.md

 docker run -it --name counter loodse/counter
 ```

-It will create and run a new container with name `counter` from image
-`loodse/counter` and will print a a numbers in increasing fashion on screen.
+It will create and run a new container with name `counter` from image `loodse/counter` and will print  numbers in increasing fashion on screen.

 You can detach from this running container using `CTRL-p CTRL-q` key sequence.